 Cooperative will upgrade to new meter technology to benefit members

-UPDATE - The meter installation project has been delayed by about a month.
-We're anticipating starting the test phase in the second half of August.
+UPDATE - The Cooperative has begun installing network hardware for the upgraded meter system.
+We're anticipating starting the test phase and meter installation beginning the second half of November.
 We will be updating this page with installation schedules and will provide additional prior notice to members.

 A&N Electric Cooperative will upgrade its metering system to improve the reliability and efficiency of the existing electric distribution system.